HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Introduction

-Parameter-Efficient Fine-Tuning (PEFT) has been proposed to alleviate the aforementioned challenges\cite{han2024parameter,xu2023parameter}.
-One of the widely used PEFT methods is Low-Rank Adaptation (LoRA), which freezes the original pre-trained parameters of LLM and trains a smaller number of additional parameters instead\cite{hu2021lora}.
-This approach significantly reduces computational and storage requirements while maintaining model performance comparable to full fine-tuning.
-Instruction tuning, a technique to improve LLMs' ability to follow diverse natural language instructions across various tasks, can benefit from such parameter-efficient methods.
-Authors in \cite{zhang2024towards} proposed an approach that integrates FL with LoRA to enhance the instruction tuning of LLMs.
+In addition to quantization, Parameter-Efficient Fine-Tuning (PEFT) methods have been proposed to further alleviate the computational and communication challenges in federated LLM fine-tuning \cite{han2024parameter,xu2023parameter,zhang2025parameter}.
+One of the widely used PEFT methods is Low-Rank Adaptation (LoRA), which freezes the original pre-trained parameters of the LLM and trains a smaller number of additional parameters instead\cite{hu2021lora}.
+This approach significantly reduces computational and storage requirements while maintaining a model performance comparable to full fine-tuning.
+The authors in \cite{zhang2024towards} proposed an approach that integrates FL with LoRA to enhance the instruction tuning of LLMs.
 This method enables clients to only train and optimize the LoRA layers using locally diverse instruction data, reducing privacy exposure risks by sharing only the LoRA weights, which significantly lowers the demands on communication and client computational capabilities.
-However, the study assumed a uniform LoRA rank across all clients and does not consider the potential impacts of client resource heterogeneity.
+However, the study assumed a uniform LoRA rank across all clients and does not consider the potential impact of client resource heterogeneity.

-To accommodate heterogeneous computational capacities, the authors in \cite{cho2023heterogeneous} proposed HETLoRA that assigned different LoRA ranks to different clients.
-Additionally, this work introduced a zero-padding aggregation method, and a global model truncation distribution method to address the challenges posed by distinct LoRA ranks.
+To accommodate heterogeneous computational capabilities, the authors in \cite{cho2023heterogeneous} proposed HETLoRA that assigned different LoRA ranks to different clients.
+To facilitate the aggregation and distribution of LoRA matrices with different ranks, this work introduced a zero-padding aggregation method and a global model truncation distribution method.
 However, the zero-padding aggregation method can dilute the information learned by high-rank clients, and the truncation approach may lead to performance loss in the models distributed to clients.